David Kassan: Technique

-Kassan’s technical mastery of oil paint combined with adept draftsmanship enables him to fluently represent what he sees.
-This is evident in the stunning flesh tones Kassan achieves.
+Kassan uses oil painting and drawing techniques to create realistic images of his subjects.
+He creates realistic flesh tones.
 Transparent layers of oil paint are built up, forming an intricate lattice of veins, blood and skin.
 Through this light enters and is reflected back.

 His technique of creating layered application of pigments has been hailed by critics as creating a highly realistic impression of skin and flesh.

 In addition to work in traditional drawing and painting media, Kassan has also explored the use of digital media, including the use of the iPad as a portable painting tablet, used for studies of masterworks in museums around the world.
 His YouTube demonstration "Finger Painting on the Apple iPad from the live model" now viewable at originally achieved over 1 million views within 6 months of posting.
 This also resulted in considerable news-media coverage in the printed press and on television.

 Reception

 David Jon Kassan’s work has been described as "Raw, poignant and profoundly honest.
 He seeks to capture the essence of those he paints, imbuing them with their own voice.
 More than simply replicating his subjects Kassan seeks to understand them.
 We are moved by Kassan’s depictions, captivated by powerfully expressive hands, pensive faces, and flesh that appears warm to touch.
 Ultimately, there is a truth and timelessness to Kassan’s work because it is so deeply human.
 His subjects are distilled in an exact moment in time, patiently contemplating their present.
 We share in this present-moment appreciation, this slowing down of time, and see life for what it is."